How I run my WordPress site for (almost) free

 This was because I needed to optimize it a bit.
 So, I did set up a caching plugin (free).
 I added Azure CDN (content delivery network) for a few cents a month to cache my pages and the website finally started to move a little better.

-The first request, before the page was cached, was still slow as death, but I also had a solution for that.
+The first request, before the page was cached, was still slow as a snail, but I also had a solution for that.
 The WordPress version I’ve setup used an in-app slow version of the MySQL database.
 I did install Azure MySQL separately and pointed my website to it.
 It only added another 42 EUR per month to the total cost.
 Still free money.

 By this point, I was using almost 100 EUR monthly of my Azure credit, but at least I got a decently responsive and fast version of a WordPress website.
 So, I needed 100 EUR on Azure to run a website that on other platforms costs 3.95 USD per month.